bruno-bert/arch/README.md

 # Arch Basic Install Commands-Script

 In this repository you will find packages-scripts for the base install of Arch Linux in Xfce desktop environments.

-Modify the packages to your liking, make the script executable with chmod +x scriptname and then run with ./scriptname.

 Remember that the first part of the Arch Linux install is manual, that is you will have to partition, format, mount the disk and install the base packages.

-1. check your internet connection (YOU NEED THIS TO MOVE ON)

-**Note**: If you are connected to network though cable or using a virtual machine, you will be OK with internet connection by standard
+1. Check your internet connection (YOU NEED THIS TO MOVE ON) **Note**: If you are connected to network though cable or using a virtual machine, you will be OK with internet connection by standard

 To confirm this: